These are the highest GDPR fines in February 2025

 Caja Rural de Extremadura, 88,000 euros (Spain)

-The Spanish data protection authority AEPD has imposed a fine on the cooperative bank Caja Rural de Extremadura S.C.C. for a data breach resulting from a cyber attack on the online banking system.
-The security vulnerability allowed unauthorized access to customers' personal and financial data.
+Due to a data breach resulting from a cyberattack on the online banking system, the Spanish data protection authority AEPD has issued a Fine against the cooperative bank Caja Rural de Extremadura S.C.C..
+The security breach allowed unauthorized access to customers' personal and financial data.
 The AEPD found violations of Art.
 5 para.
 1 lit. f and Art.
-32 GDPR.
+32 GDPR fixed.

 Caja Rural de Extremadura lodged an appeal against the decision.
 Its IT service provider Rural Servicios Informáticos S.L. was responsible for the security measures.
-The authority rejected this, as the bank is considered to be the data controller.
-A fine of 110,000 euros was imposed to prevent future breaches.
-The bank then lodged an appeal and applied for the sanction to be reduced or lifted.
-The data protection authority rejected the appeal and emphasized the obligation to ensure data security.
+The authority rejected this as the bank was responsible for data processing.
+Responsible persons applies.
+A fine of 110,000 euros was imposed to prevent future infringements.
+The bank then lodged an appeal and requested a reduction or annulment of the sanction.
+The data protection authority rejected the appeal and emphasized the obligation to Data security.

-After the bank paid without admitting guilt, the original fine of 110,000 euros was reduced to 88,000 euros.
+After the bank had paid without acknowledging the debt, the original Fine reduced from 110,000 euros to 88,000 euros.

 Source: Fine imposed by the AEPD on Caja Rural de Extremadura S.C.C.